xaur/decred-news/journal-template.md

 **Discussions:**

-- { _Interesting discussions on Matrix/Reddit/Twitter/etc. that generated new ideas or perspectives_ }
+- { _Interesting discussions on Matrix/Reddit/Twitter/BR/etc. that generated new ideas or perspectives_ }
-- { _Also check https://twitter.com/BisonDigest for best picks from BR_ }

 **Other:**